 The core hardware element of an advanced thermostat system is the actual thermostatic unit, which controls the HVAC system.
 Advanced thermostatic units operate identically to standard programmable thermostats and replace them one-to-one.
-Like standard programmable thermostats, they are not designed to control multizone or variable-air-volume (VAV) systems.
+Like standard programmable thermostats, they are not designed to control multi-zone or variable air volume systems.
 The vast majority of advanced thermostats use ordinary relays or "pins" to communicate via the existing control wires behind the wall, though a small number can also communicate wirelessly to the HVAC unit.

 Unlike standard programmable thermostats, advanced thermostats often include supplementary relays that can be used to collect data from peripheral devices, such as occupancy or temperature sensors, or to control other equipment, such as lighting.
-Input and output channels are capable of delivering and receiving continuous (e.g., temperature) and discrete (e.g., occupied/unoccupied) signals to and from the thermostatic unit.
+Input and output channels are capable of delivering and receiving continuous (e.g., temperature) and discrete (e.g., on/off) signals to and from the thermostatic unit.
 These expanded control and data collection capabilities are foundational elements of the expanded value proposition and market transformation potential offered by advanced thermostats; these elements will be discussed in depth later in the paper.

-Power requirements for advanced thermostats differ from those for standard programmable thermostats.
+Power requirements are increased relative to standard programmable thermostats, which can create some complications during installation.
 Advanced thermostats can, in most cases, draw enough power from the low-voltage "common" wire that runs from the HVAC unit to charge a battery that discharges when needed, such as when the unit is communicating wirelessly.
 Certain units offer alternative power sources, such as replaceable batteries or the ability to draw power from an Ethernet cable when that is the preferred method of communication.
 Each of these power methods is useful in different situations, with many vendors offering more than one option in order to accommodate those situations.